 How Is Activated Charcoal Made?

-Activated carbon is usually made from coconut shells, bamboo and other woods.
-The wood or shells are super heated in an atmosphere of inert gas like nitrogen and then oxidized with steam, oxygen or carbon dioxide.
+Activated carbon is made from coconut shells, bamboo or hardwood.
+The wood or shells are super heated in an atmosphere of inert gas like nitrogen, and then oxidized with steam, oxygen or carbon dioxide.

-No matter what form you choose, always take it with a big glass of water and at least one and a half to two hours away from food and particularly medications and other supplements.
+No matter what form you choose, always take it with a big glass of water 2 hours away from food, and particularly well away from prescriptions and supplements.